 Fibroids and Sex

 Uterine fibroids can affect more than just your physical well-being.
 They can also play a role in your emotional relationships and sexual health by causing painful or uncomfortable sex.
-Although you may be shy about discussing it, uterine fibroids and sex shouldn’t be a taboo topic.
-After all, fibroids impact 70 to 80% of women by age 50.
+Although you may be shy about discussing it, uterine fibroids and sex shouldn’t be taboo.